 The first time menstrual hygiene management was explicitly included in A/HRC/RES/27/7 in 2014.

-Most importantly, while in previous resolutions MHM was only mentioned in perambulatory sections, the new operative paragraph on MHM.
-Paragraph 7 (e) now calls upon states to “address the widespread stigma and shame surrounding menstruation and menstrual hygiene by ensuring access to factual information thereon, addressing the negative social norms around the issue and ensuring universal access to hygienic products and gender-sensitive facilities, including disposal options for menstrual products.”
+Most importantly, while in previous resolutions MHM was only mentioned in perambulatory sections, the new resolution includes an operative paragraph on MHM.
+Paragraph 7 (e) calls upon states to “address the widespread stigma and shame surrounding menstruation and menstrual hygiene by ensuring access to factual information thereon, addressing the negative social norms around the issue and ensuring universal access to hygienic products and gender-sensitive facilities, including disposal options for menstrual products.”

 This is paragraph is ground-breaking for two reasons: firstly, because it is the first time that a leading UN body calls upon states to address the challenges women and girls are facing in relation to menstruation and MHM.
 Secondly, because it recognizes that good menstrual hygiene requires not just access to hygienic products, but also access to accurate information, supportive social norms and gender-sensitive sanitation facilities, including disposal options.